Over People: The Most Dangerous Operation

 Single isolated person 25m buffer (exception) 50m buffer (strict) 50m buffer (exception) 30m buffer (possible) 50m buffer (waiver)

-Person under canopy/shelter โŒ No exception โŒ No exception Possible with risk mgmt Possible with risk mgmt Possible with risk mgmt
+Person under canopy/shelter No exception No exception Possible with risk mgmt Possible with risk mgmt Possible with risk mgmt

 Person who consents Possible with risk plan Strict interpretation Yes, with documented consent Yes Yes